 November through January: Short rains start mid-November; the game viewing is fantastic.

-Over the years I’ve come to know Mary Jean from Tully Luxury Travel through her African Dreams division but also personally.
+Over the years I’ve come to know Mary Jean from Tully Luxury Travel professionally, but also personally.
 Mary Jean knows everyone.
 She knew my brother, my associates and conservation partners.
-As a result, I consider her part otravellersily, someone with shared values, a conservation ethic and interests.
-As a result, she is the perfect ‘connector’ between our camps and conservation efforts and people who she knows and are interested in travellingng and sharing these unique experiences in Africa with us.
-The kindred spirit means that travelers can feel comfortable with the Tully endorsement and we feel comfortable that the exceptions on both sides can be serviced and satisfied.
+As a result, I consider her part of the family, someone with shared values, a conservation ethic and interests.
+As a result, she is the perfect ‘connector’ between our camps and conservation efforts and people who she knows and is interested in travelling and sharing these unique experiences in Africa with us.
+The kindred spirit means that travellers can feel comfortable with the Tully endorsement and we feel comfortable that the expectations on both sides can be serviced and satisfied.
 Mary Jean seems to find and send us interesting guests and at Great Plains, we like to be the meeting place of interesting and talented people who can influence the world.
-Through African Dreams, we have also met people who are interested in supporting our rhino relocation effort in Botswana so a perfect match for guests, friends, fellow conservationists and influencers.
+Through Tully Luxury Travel, we have also met people who are interested in supporting our rhino relocation effort in Botswana so a perfect match for guests, friends, fellow conservationists and influencers.

 We design life-enriching travel experiences to the most unforgettable destinations in the world, providing our clients with exclusive access in a unique and authentic way.
 Whether you want to cruise the world in splendor, take an unforgettable African safari or create a magnificent travel experience exclusive to you, we have the unsurpassed knowledge, expertise and impeccable service you require.